 This shift felt like a natural next step, blending my years of teaching experience with my deepening knowledge of ADHD.

-I get to be that person for others — the one who listens, understands, and helps make things feel a little less overwhelming.
+And now… I get to be that person for others — the one who listens, understands, and helps make things feel a little less overwhelming.
 I support people who feel stuck, exhausted by their busy brains, frustrated by things that seem easy for others, and unsure where to start.

 And together, we find a way forward that actually works.